 Ceres Greens is a vertical farming company growing and supplying customers with fresh, local leafy greens and herbs year-round.
 Based in Barre, Vermont, Ceres grows their products in a controlled indoor environment, utilizing a proprietary method of their own design.
 Vermont

-Meristem Farms produces a meaningful and consistent variety of raw flower, tinctures and other concentrates derived from Vermont’s finest hemp.
+Meristem Farms produces high-quality hemp seeds and hemp clones.
 Meristem provides cultivation expertise and precision indoor environmental controls to bring these cultivars to their fullest expression of health benefits in a consistent and marketable manner.
 Vermont